-International travel insurance is not the most interesting topic in travel.
+International travel insurance is not the most interesting topic in the tourism industry.
 Actually, it’s pretty boring.
 However, it is really important.
 This decision could save you thousands of dollars and be the difference between high-quality medical care and something else.
-Learn from our experiences – yes, travel insurance is necessary.
+Learn from our experiences – yes, it is necessary.

-International travel insurance or travel health insurance covers you when things go wrong.
-There are number of companies out there, but Travel Guard, Travelex, and Allianz Global Assistance are the three we’ve used.
+Having travel health insurance covers you when things go wrong.
+There are number of companies out there, but Travel Guard and Travelex are the two we’ve used repeatedly over the years.
 They each offer comprehensive insurance options which cover you for health and medical problems, accidents and emergencies, inconveniences (trip cancellation, trip interruption or trip delays), and even lost or delayed baggage.
 Why do you need it?
 Let’s look at some of our experiences.

-If you’ve read Travel Addicts for any length of time, you know that our trips have sometimes been plagued by misadventures.
+If you’ve read this site for any length of time, you know that our trips have sometimes been plagued by misadventures.
 I almost died in Peru from food poisoning.
-OK, that’s probably an exaggeration, but it wasn’t good: doctors were consulted, medication was administered, flights were missed, the trip was almost ruined and there were definitely moments in which I thought I was going to die.
+OK, that’s probably an exaggeration, but it wasn’t good: doctors were consulted, medication was administered, flights were missed, emergency transportation was secured, the trip was almost ruined and there were definitely moments in which I thought I was going to die.
 You can never predict when Murphy’s Law will strike.

-Strictly speaking, no. There’s no law that says you need to have it.
+Strictly speaking, no. There’s no law that says you are required to purchase it.
 That doesn’t mean you should automatically skip it.
-Some travel and tour providers require their guests to have it (it reduces their legal liability).
-Even if they don’t, you may still want it – if something goes wrong, you never know what contingencies your travel providers may have.
+Some tour providers require their guests to have it (it reduces their legal liability).
+Even if they don’t, you may still want it – if something goes wrong, you never know what contingencies your trip provider may have in place.

 We usually buy travel insurance on most of our major trips.
-We always buy travel insurance if we will be driving overseas.
-If we’ll be in a place that is remote, prone to natural disasters or we’re going at a time when weather could be problematic, we get travel insurance.
+We always buy it if we will be driving overseas.
+If we’ll be in a place that is remote, prone to natural disasters, or we’re going at a time when weather could be problematic, we get a policy.
 The more money we spend on a trip, the more likely we are to buy insurance.

-International travel insurance is not something people think about, but you should.
-Companies like Travel Guard, Travelex, and Allianz Global Assistance offer broad coverage packages starting for less than $50.
+This is not something people think about, but you should.
+Companies like Travel Guard and Travelex offer broad coverage packages starting for less than $50.
 That’s a small price to pay to offset your risk of something catastrophic happening.
-And that’s why we buy travel insurance.
+And that’s why we buy it.